-1. Budget File The Grantee maintains an official budget file for the project.
-Yes □ No 🗆 2.
-Fiscal Policies and Procedures 2a.
-The Grantee maintains written procedures for the fiscal policies re and they are accessible by grants management staff. elated to ti Yes □ he grant No □ 2b.
-The Grantee can explain its agency's claims, payments an processes as they relate to this grant (i.e., agency checks and balance) ces).
-3. Invoices Yes □ No 🗆
+1. Budget File

+The Grantee maintains an official budget file for the project.
+Yes I No I

+2. Fiscal Policies and Procedures

+2a.
+The Grantee maintains written procedures for the fiscal policies related to the grant and they are accessible by grants management staff.
+Yes \Box No \Box 2b.
+The Grantee can explain its agency's claims, payments and reimbursement processes as they relate to this grant (i.e., agency checks and balances).

+3. Invoices